 After 30 years of learning about child development and educational pedagogy, this is what I know for sure; in order to thrive, children need trusted adults to believe in their potential.
-The impact we have on young minds is profound, and that is a huge responsibility.
-It can often overwhelm us but when we remember when we work together to create healthy communities and cultures of care, even on our bad days, we can do something small to help a child learn to believe in themselves.
+The impact we have on young minds is profound, and that is a huge responsibility that can feel overwhelming.
+When we work together to create cultures of care, we are reminded that even the smallest effort to connect can help a child learn to believe in themselves.

 I value the opportunity to make and build relationships.
 I am passionate about educating and advocating for students and adults and the importance of focusing on their mental health.
 I am intrigued by behaviors and processes that allow for brainstorming and collaboration.